deephaven-examples/sports-betting-data/README.md

 # Live NCAAB betting data app

 This repository contains all that is necessary to pull live sports betting data from ScoresAndOdds.com.
 The app itself uses nothing outside of Deephaven's base installation to run.
+It does, by default, install the [`sportsreference`](https://github.com/roclark/sportsipy) package for historical data.
 It uses entirely Python to run, with the following three modules being the most critical to its usage:

 - `urllib`
 - `re`